 Teaching assistantships are a valuable part of graduate education, and the Department will provide as many students as possible with teaching experience.
 The Department provides training and support for graduate students who teach within the undergraduate language program, including workshops, individual consultations and evaluation.
 In addition, the Department regularly offers instruction in language learning and pedagogy.
 All students in the first 5 years of the Ph.D. program are expected to teach 205 hours per year as Teaching Assistants or Course Instructors.
 The Department makes every effort to curtail TA responsibilities during the first year of study, and to this end a reduced number of TA hours are sometimes offered to first-year students.
 Salaries and conditions of employment are regulated by an agreement between the University and the Union which represents the Teaching Assistants.
-A copy of this Agreement may be inspected at the Department Office.
-Under the University funding policy, if the

-Department offers a TAship to a student, and the student elects to decline the offer, the student's funding will be reduced by the amount of the TAship.
+The text of the Agreement is available from the Union and the Department upon request.
+Under the University funding policy, if the Department offers a TAship to a student, and the student elects to decline the offer, the student's funding will be reduced by the amount of the TAship.
 Under current union agreements, a student who is appointed to one TAship will receive three additional TAships of the same value or higher in successive years, providing the student is still enrolled in graduate study.
 Employment as a Teaching Assistant or Course Instructor does not entail the waiver of university tuition fees.